FutureTense/lock-manager/README.md

 ## Installation

-Download the files and put into your Home Assistant place them in the `packages` directory.
-If it doesn't already exist, you will need to create it.
+Download the files and put into your Home Assistant place them in the `packages\lockmanager` directory.
+If `packages` doesn't already exist, you will need to create it.
 For more information see [packages](https://www.home-assistant.io/docs/configuration/packages/).
-I suggest putting all of these files in a directory called `lockmanager` so your directory structure should look something like: `.../homeassistant/packages/lockmanager`
+When finished your directory structure should look something like: `.../homeassistant/packages/lockmanager`

-This package uses a Schlage BE469 Z-Wave Door lock and an (optional) [Monoprice Z-Wave Plus Recessed Door/Window Sensor (Model #15268)](https://www.monoprice.com/product?p_id=15268) door sensor.
-If you aren't using the Monoprice or similar open/closed door sensor, you can just hide the assoicated entities in Lovelace.
+This package uses a Schlage BE469 Z-Wave Door lock and an (optional) [Monoprice Z-Wave Plus Recessed Door/Window Sensor (Model #15268)](https://www.monoprice.com/product?p_id=15268) door sensor, and accepts a `cover` for a garage.
+If you aren't using the Monoprice or similar open/closed door sensor, you can just hide the assoicated entities in the generated lovelace file.
+Likewise you can remove the garage cover.
+In fact, if wish to modify the lovelace used for all locks, you can edit the `lovelace.head` and `lovelace.code` files which are used to generate a lovelace view for your lock.

-**N.B.**  When you add the devices to your Z-Wvave network via the inlusion mode, use the Home Assistant Entity Registry and rename each entity that belongs to the device and append `_frontdoor` to it.
-For example:
+**N.B.**  After you add your devices (Zwave lock, door sensor) to your Z-Wvave network via the inlusion mode, use the Home Assistant Entity Registry and rename each entity that belongs to the device and append `_LOCKNAME` to it.
+For example, if you are calling your lock `FrontDoor`, you will want to append _FrontDoor to each entity of the device.

-`zwave.vision_security_zd2105us_5_recessed_door_window_sensor` would be renamed to `zwave.vision_security_zd2105us_5_recessed_door_window_sensor_frontdoor`
-`sensor.schlage_allegion_be469_touchscreen_deadbolt_alarm_level` would be renamed to `sensor.schlage_allegion_be469_touchscreen_deadbolt_alarm_level_frontdoor`
+`sensor.schlage_allegion_be469_touchscreen_deadbolt_alarm_level`
+would become
+`sensor.schlage_allegion_be469_touchscreen_deadbolt_alarm_level_frontdoor`

-Just to be safe, you should rename *every* entity in the entity registry.
-The easiest thing to do is to paste `_frontdoor` after each item in the registry.
-Do a global search for the "base" name and make sure everything looks correct.
-So for the Schlage BE469, that would be **schlage_allegion_be469_touchscreen_deadbolt**, and for the Monoprice door sensor, that is **vision_security_zd2105us_5_recessed_door_window_sensor**.
+While you are appending each entity, examine the entities of your new devices carefully.
+You need to identify the "lowest common demominator" of the device.
+This would be the text that is part of *every* entity that exists in the entity registry.
+You need to do this for the lock, and door sensor if you have one.
+Save these "base" names in a notepad file for later.
+So for the Schlage BE469, that would be **schlage_allegion_be469zp_connect_smart_deadbolt**, and for the Monoprice door sensor, it is **vision_security_zd2105us_5_recessed_door_window_sensor**.
+The Schlage base names can and do change when they release versions.
+So it is not only possible, but likley the base name shown here is different than yours, so pay attention.

-The following files are included:
-* lock_manager_common.yaml
-* lovelace
-* lock_manager_1.yaml - lock_manager_6.yaml
-* copy6.sh

-Instead of creating six sets of entities, it found it was much easier to create `lock_manager_1.yaml` and copy that file to `lock_manager_2.yaml`, etc. and modify those files.
-The script `copy6.sh` will do that for you.
-It simply copies `lock_manager_1.yaml` to `lock_manager_2.yaml` through `lock_manager_6.yaml` and then uses `sed` to replace `_1` to `_2` through `_6`.
-Anytime `lock_manager_1.yaml` is modified, run the script to ensure the changes are propagated.
-The file `lock_manager_common.yaml` as you might suspect, is code that is common to every entity in the package.
-The contents of `lovelace` is the yaml code for displaying the six keypad codes.
-In the lovelace editor UI, use the `raw config editor` option to display your entire lovelace yaml.
-Go to the end of the file and paste the contents of `lovelace`.

-#### Adding more user codes

-The easiest way to add another user code "slot" is to modify the `copy6.sh` script.
-For example, suppose you wish to add a 7th slot.
-Open `copy6.sh` in your favorite editor and change the loop variable to specify the number of "slots" to setup.
-So to create 8 slots, change `6` to `8`.
-Save and then run the script and then restart Home Assistant.
-This script will also create a file named `lovelace` which will contain the lovlace code for a "page" of your 8 slots.
-If you want to modify the lovelace code, make the changes in `lovelace.code` and that will be used by `copy6.sh` when setting up the lovelace code.
+Make sure you rename *every* associated entity in the entity registry.
+The easiest way to do this is take the base name you found, and put it in the search bar of the entity registry.
+This will show all of the entities you need to rename.
+Just go down the list and append `_FrontDoor` (assuming that's the name you chose) at the end of each entity.

+Open `FrontDoor.ini` in a text editor.

+* Change the value of `numcodes` to the number of PIN slots you want for this lock.
+Don't go crazy and set this value too high as it could slow your browser down.
+You can always add more codes later so you might want to keep the default value of (6).
+* Set `lockname`.
+I suggest using the name of the door the lock is in, such as "FrontDoor" (no spaces or special characters)
+* Set `lockfactoryname`.
+This is the "base" name you saved above
+* Set `sensorname` and `sensorfactoryname` just as you did for the lock.
+If you don't have a sensor, just put some dummy values in.
+You can remove the sensors from the GUI later.
+* Set `garageentityid`.
+If you have a garage door opener in your network and you want it to appear on your lock page, put it's entity_id here.
+Like the sensor, don't leave this value blank.
+This too can be removed from the GUI.

+Save the file.
+If you have multiple locks, make a copy of the ini file and set the values as you just did for your first lock.
+Make sure you append this door's name (eg _BackDoor) to this lock's entities using the entity register.

+Make the setup.sh script executable by typing:

+> chmod +x script.sh

+Now execute the script by typing:

+> ./script.sh

+If all goes well, you will see a success message for each `ini` file you have in that directory.
+You will also see a new directory for each lock.
+So if you had two ini files, one with FrontDoor and the other with BackDoor, you should see two directories with those names.
+Inside of each of those directories will be a file called `<lockname>_lovelace`.
+Open that file in a text editor and select the entire contents and copy to the clipboard.

+> (Open file) Ctrl-A (select all) Ctrl-C (copy)

+Open Home Assistant and open the LoveLace editor by clicking the elipses on the top right of the screen, and then select "Configure UI".
+Click the elipses again and click "Raw config editor".
+Scroll down to the bottom of the screen and then paste your clipboard.
+This will paste a new View for your lock.
+Click the Save button then click the X to exit.

-You will also need to register the following "plug-ins" byt pasting the following into the lovelace "resoures" section at the top of your lovelcace file.
+You will also need to register the following plug-ins by pasting the following into the lovelace "resoures" section at the top of your lovelcace file.

     resources:
         - url: /community_plugin/lovelace-card-mod/card-mod.js